 Doko Farm loves our volunteers!

-Spring Volunteering Opportunities
+Winter and Spring Volunteering Opportunities

 Regardless of the time of year, there is always plenty to do at the farm!
 Current projects include repairing the goat shed, building brooders, upgrading our Turkey Chateau, and fencing additional areas for livestock.
 We are also looking for volunteers who would like to come out on a semi regular basis to help with general farm chores and animal care.
 Email us for more information.